A $50,000 loan can be used for big expenses like home projects, medical bills or consolidating debt.

 - Loan amount: Not all lenders offer loans up to $50,000.

-- Term: A longer term lowers your monthly payment but increases total interest.
+- Term: A longer term lowers your monthly payment but increases total interest over time.

 - Annual percentage rate (APR): The APR includes both your interest rate and lender fees.
 Check whether it's fixed or variable.